Table of Contents

 The price difference is generally found in the lack of additional features or limitations with their massage capabilities.

-And if you think about it, purchasing a massage chair around this price is actually extremely cost effective in the long run.
+And if you think about it, purchasing a massage chair around this price is extremely cost-effective in the long run.

 That means that if you usually go to get a massage every 2 weeks, but instead switch to a massage chair, the massage chair will pay for itself in one year.